 Role Based Access Control (RBAC) maps subjects to roles and roles to permissions.
 The goal of (H)RBAC is to make permission management convenient by grouping subjects in roles and assigning permissions roles.
-This type of access control is very common in web applications, where you often encounter roles such as "administrator", "moderator", and so on.
+This type of access control is common in web applications where one often encounters roles such as "administrator", "moderator", and so on.

 author, which inherits from

 (H)RBAC reduces management complexity & overhead with large user/subject bases.

 Sometimes however, even (H)RBAC is not enough.
 An example is when you need to